CoTA's teaching artists are professionals within their own fields of study.

 Jessica Findley is an educator and multimedia artist with a profound understanding of the experiential, technical, and aesthetic dimensions of creativity.
 Jessica continues to explore the interplay of visual, sonic, and interactive mediums, garnering international recognition for her work.
 One of her artworks in particular titled, “The Aeolian Ride” has been inflating everyday cyclists in their cities around the globe for over a decade.
 Owner of her own design firm, Jessica’s well renowned clientele includes Moleskine, GirlScouts of America, Sony, LEGO and The New York Times.
 Jessica utilizes a number of skills from her background to engage students in inspirational and interactive lessons, as well as combining playfulness and creative problem solving.

 Hannah has been fortunate enough to work professionally in theatre, television and film and has also written plays, directed and produced and in 2012 made her home in San Diego.
 Locally, she has received a San Diego Critics’ Circle Award for her portrayal of Agnes in ion theatre’s Bug, and a SDCC nomination for her portrayal of Virginia in New Village Arts The Clean House.
 Recently, she assistant directed Robby Lutfy in the production of Bad Jews at Cygnet Theatre.
-She performed her one-woman show Work: In Progress at the San Diego International Fringe Festival in 2012, and at this year Fringe Festival two of her short plays were featured in Out to Lunch, which San Diego Union Tribune called one of Fringe’s “Best Bests.”
+She performed her one-woman show Work: In Progress at the San Diego International Fringe Festival in 2012, and at the 2017 Fringe Festival two of her short plays were featured in Out to Lunch, which San Diego Union Tribune called one of Fringe’s “Best Bests.”
 One-half of Logan Squared Productions, she co-produces theatre, film and other artsy things, including THAT 24-HOUR THING, an annual weekend playwriting festival in the Fringe Festival, with her partner Ron Logan.